dev-tips/dev-tips/content/17-consynchronous-assurency-how-to-achieve-quasi-concurrency-with-array-prototype-foreach/post.md

-Title: Consynchronous Assurency – How to achieve concurrency with Array.prototype.forEach
+Title: Consynchronous Assurency: How to achieve quasi-concurrency with Array.prototype.forEach

 -----